STRUCTURAL DAMPERS

 -

-Applied harmonic wind force:
+Applied harmonic wind load:

 -